Compare classic car insurance quotes today!

 Any car over 15 years old can be considered a classic for insurance purposes – but the definition of a classic car is ultimately at the discretion of the insurer.

-The good news for owners is that prices for classic car insurance policies can be very competitive - many insurers believe that such vehicles have a good chance of being well maintained by caring drivers, who may keep to a low mileage.
+The good news for owners is that prices for classic car insurance policies can be very competitive.
+This may sound counter-intuitive, but many insurers believe that such vehicles have a good chance of being well maintained by caring drivers, who may keep to a low mileage.

 The right vintage car may also be one of the more affordable options for young and newly qualified drivers seeking insurance.

 While there are many advantages to insuring a classic car rather than a more modern vehicle, you need to read your policy with care to ensure it's suitable for your needs.

-For example, some dedicated classic insurers may place strict restrictions on annual mileage with the assumption that the vehicle is used for enjoyment on high days and holidays.
-If your classic car is used on the daily commute, ensure you can stick to any mileage limit or other defined terms.
+For example, some dedicated classic insurers may place strict restrictions on annual mileage, with the assumption that the vehicle is used for enjoyment on high days and holidays.
+If your classic car is used on the daily commute, ensure you can stick to a mileage limit or other defined terms.

 Another option that may be worth considering is telematics.
 This can benefit any safe, attentive motorist as it bases your insurance on actual data from the way you operate your vehicle.

-Individual circumstances and policies will vary but, for example, a classic car driver who does a small mileage and doesn't drive at peak times may find a telematics deal an attractive option.
+Individual circumstances and policies will vary, but a classic car driver who does a small mileage and doesn't drive at peak times may find a telematics deal an attractive option.

-Some telematics policies work by having a 'black box' fitted to send data to an insurer and it's possible that certain classic vehicles may not be suitable for this, but other telematics options operate through a mobile phone app so your vehicle won't have to be touched.
+Some telematics policies work by having a black box fitted to send data to an insurer.
+This would work better for those classic cars that are simply old models of current brands, whereas other kinds of classic vehicles may not be suitable for this.
+Fortunately, other telematics options include plug-in devices which don't need to be fitted specially.
+Other policies operate through a smartphone app, so your vehicle won't have to be touched.